Current Projects

 Tracking Influences of Asian Urban GHG emissions for Sustainability Policies |

-The project explores changes in urban energy use in Asian cities, at sub-city scales.
-It considers socio-economic, political, institutional and biophysical factors to explain such trends for Bangkok, Beijing, Seoul, Taipei, Tokyo as well as New York for a comparison.
-A key element of this project is to develop a collaborative research network in the study countries, and disseminate results to the policy and practice community.
+The project explored changes in urban energy use in Asian cities, at sub-city scales.
+It considered socio-economic, political, institutional and biophysical factors to explain such trends for Bangkok, Beijing, Seoul, Taipei, Tokyo as well as New York for a comparison.
+A key element of this project was to develop a collaborative research network in the study countries, and disseminate results to the policy and practice community.

 |